 Different types of arthritis are treated by different medications.
 Some arthritis medications aim to reduce pain and inflammation.
 Others work on the disease process itself and aim to slow down or stop damage to the joints.

 The medications your doctor prescribes will depend on your type of arthritis and the severity of your symptoms.

-It’s important that you also discuss with your doctor any other medications or treatments you may be taking so that they can monitor your treatment – even if you have purchased them from a supermarket, health store or complementary therapist (such as a naturopath or homeopath).
+Let your doctor know about any other medications or treatments you’re taking – even if you’ve purchased them from a supermarket, health store or complementary therapist (such as a naturopath or homeopath).

 The most common types of medications used to treat arthritis include:

-- pain-relievers (analgesics) – medications such as paracetamol can provide temporary pain relief
+- pain-relieving medications (analgesics, such as paracetamol) – can provide temporary pain relief

 - creams and ointments – can be rubbed into the skin over a painful joint to provide temporary pain relief

-- non-steroidal anti-inflammatory drugs (NSAIDs) – treat inflammation, pain and swelling
+- non-steroidal anti-inflammatory medications (NSAIDs) – to control inflammation and provide pain relief

 - learn about your condition – what type of arthritis or musculoskeletal condition do you have?
 What are the treatment options?
 What can you expect in the future?
 Knowing as much as possible about your condition means that you can make informed decisions about your healthcare and play an active role in the management of your condition